Rudaali: Production

+The film was produced by media mogul Mr. R.V.Pandit, who was also at the time the owner of famous publication house Business Press and also owner of famous magazines like Gladrags.
 The film is based on Mahashweta Devi's 1979 short story from the book Nairetey Megh.
 According to author Priya Kapoor, Lajmi's casting of Kapadia, a popular film star, was a strategic choice to cater for an audience not normally drawn to feminist, experimental films like Rudaali.
 Raakhee was cast in the role of Bhikni.
 Amjad Khan was cast in the film in one of his final roles, and the film, which released after his death, was dedicated to him in the opening credits.
 The film was produced by the National Film Development Corporation of India in a process that made Lajmi proclaim she would never again make a film with them.
 Lajmi said that Kapadia felt exhausted after filming ended.

 In an attempt to enhance the film's visual appeal, Lajmi chose to change the setting of the story from Bengal to Rajasthan, where she planned to make use of the desertscape and the grand havelis (mansions).
 The film was mostly shot on location in the village of Barna, located 40 km from the region of Jaisalmer in western Rajasthan, as well as Jaisalmer Fort, Khuri desert, and Kuldhara Ruins.
 The film's text was spoken in a West Indian dialect, though it was mildly polished for reasons of accessibility to the wider, urban viewers.

 Soundtrack

 The film has music by folk musician Bhupen Hazarika.
-The soundtrack album released on 18 June 1993 to great success.
+The soundtrack album released in January 1993 to great success.
 Business India wrote, "Rudaali is the first genuine crossover album to have negotiated the leap from art to mart, via the listeners' heart.
+It was also the one of the first Bollywood Soundtrack album to released on Audio Compact Disc in India.

 The song "Dil Hoom Hoom Kare" is based on a previous composition by Hazarika which was used a few decades before in the Assmese film Maniram Dewan (1964) in a song called "Buku Ham Ham Kore".
 Gulzar, who authored the lyrics for Rudaali, was fond of the Assamese phrase "Ham Ham", used to denote beating of the heart in excitement, and insisted on using it in the Hindi song instead of the regular Hindi alternative "Dhak Dhak".